Climate change in Vietnam: Policies and legislation

 Due to specific geographical conditions, local governments choose to carry programmes according to their own consideration under the framework of NTP-RCC.
 For instance, local government in Thanh Hoa Province and the Ba Ria-Vung Tau Province have released a large number of proposal and projects on upgrading of water reservoirs, revision of the landuse plan, and lectures and exhibitions to raise climate change awareness for all public servants, organizations, citizens.
 These measures are also divided into priority projects in the period 2013–2015, 2016-2020 according to the time schedule, and projects on groundwater resources, salinisation protection, natural disaster damage control, etc. according to different sectors.

 In 2020, Vietnam legalized carbon pricing in the form of an emission trading scheme or a carbon market.
 A carbon tax is also an option for adoption.
 Details are expected to be determined in a government decree by the end of 2021.
+Recent research has proposed incentive mechanisms for farmers to apply rice low emission practices, including via a government-led carbon market.

 Renewable energy

-At the COP 26, Vietnam announced its net zero emissions by 2050 and pledged to phase out unabted coal power by the 2040s of or as soon as possible thereafter.
+At the COP 26, Vietnam announced its net zero emissions by 2050 and pledged to phase out unabated coal power by the 2040s of or as soon as possible thereafter.
 To realise this pledge will require enormous efforts, given that the country has been relying on fossil fuels to power its fast growing economy.

 Vietnam has achieved initial success in developing solar and wind power.
 It has been leading Southeast Asia in terms of solar and wind power uptake since 2019.
 Thanks to a relatively more conducive investment environment, Vietnam is likely to proceed the energy transition faster than other ASEAN countries.